build-your-own-internet/byoi/chapters/glossary.md

 ## machine

 A machine is any computer that (at least for the purpose of this document) is more-or-less permanently attached to a network and does not move around from one network to another.
 Could be a host or a router.

+## name resolution

+Name-resolution is the process of converting a human-friendly name into the IP address machines need to be able to route traffic across the Internet.

 ## network